bertvandepoel/snelSLiM/README.md

 ## Contributing

 I will certainly accept pull requests for bug fixes, extra formats, code cleanup and extra association measures.
 I am however not looking at external rewrites.
+By submitting submitting a pull request, you agree to license your submission under the same license as this project, the AGPL.

 Feel free to report issues and file feature requests on GitHub.